-Section 3 Patterns of Jewish Population Distribution in Major Countries
+7.3 Jewish Population Distribution in Major Countries

-Development and the Jewish presence
+7.3.1 Development and the Jewish presence

-Reflecting global Jewish population stagnation accompanied by an increasing concentration in a few countries, 84.1% of world Jews currently live in two countries, Israel and the US, and 96.4% are concentrated in the ten countries with the most Jews.
-Thus, the aggregate of just a few major Jewish population centers virtually determines the assessment of world Jewry's total size and trends.
+Reflecting moderate growth in global Jewish population accompanied by increasing concentration in a few countries, in 2020 84.4% of world Jews lived in Israel and the US, and 96.5% were concentrated in the ten countries with the most Jews.
+Thus, the aggregate of just a few major Jewish population centers virtually determined the assessment of world Jewry's total size and trends.

-In 2019, over 99% of world Jewry lived in the largest 25 Jewish communities, each evaluated at 10,000 or more.
-Excluding Israel, 98.4% of Diaspora Jewry lived in the 24 largest communities of the Diaspora, including 71% in the US (Table 4).
+In 2020, 99% of world Jewry lived in the largest 25 Jewish communities, each evaluated at 10,000 or more.
+Excluding Israel, 98% of Diaspora Jewry lived in the 24 largest communities of the Diaspora, including 71% in the US (Table 4).
 Besides the two major Jewish populations (Israel and the US), each comprising over five million persons, another seven countries each had more than 100,000 Jews.
 Of these, three were in Western Europe (France, the UK, and Germany); one in Eastern Europe (Russia); one in North America (Canada); one in South America (Argentina); and one in Oceania (Australia).
 The dominance of Western countries in global Jewish population distribution is a relatively recent phenomenon and reflects the West's relatively more hospitable socioeconomic and political circumstances vis-á-vis the Jewish presence.

 The growth, or at least the slower decrease, of Jewish population in the more developed Western countries is accompanied by the persistence of a higher share of Jews among the total population.
 Indeed, the share of Jews in a country's total population tends to be directly related to the country's level of development (Table 5).
-Regarding core Jewish populations in 2019, the share of Jews out of the total population was 743.0 per 1000 in Israel (including Jews in East Jerusalem, the West Bank, and the Golan Heights, but excluding Palestinians in the West Bank and Gaza).
+Regarding core Jewish populations in 2020, in Israel (including Jews in East Jerusalem, the West Bank, and the Golan Heights, but excluding Palestinians in the West Bank and Gaza) the share of Jews out of the total population was 741.1 per 1000.
 Israel's population high rate of Jewishness obviously reflects its special positioning in Jewish identity perceptions, but Israel also has become a developed country, and, as such, attractive to prospective migrants.
-In the US, the core Jewish population represented 17.4 per 1000 of total population; Jews comprised 3.7 per 1000 total population on average in the other seven countries with over 100,000 Jews; 0.6 per 1000 on average in the other 16 countries with 10,000 or more Jews; and virtually nil in the remaining countries which comprise the overwhelming majority (80%) of world population.
+In the US, the core Jewish population represented 17.3 per 1000 of total population; Jews comprised 3.6 per 1000 total population on average in the other seven countries with over 100,000 Jews; 0.7 per 1000 on average in the other 16 countries with 10,000 or more Jews; and virtually nil in the remaining countries which comprise the overwhelming majority (80%) of world population.